-Do you have a compliment or a complaint with regards to the Township?
+Do you have a compliment or a complaint with regard to the Township?
 If so, you may fill out the following form.
 Please click the following link to download a form to fill out.
 Compliment/Complaint Form You can either mail it or drop it off at the township building.
-You may also email it to the Township Manager at firstname.lastname@example.org We value your feedback!

 83 North - Take the Newberrytown Exit #32.
 Make a left at the light onto Old Trail Road.
 Go approximately .2 miles to Rock-It Pizza.
 Bear Right onto Old Trail Road.
 Turn left at the NT Police building.

 BOS Workshop - November 30 @ 6 pm

 Planning Commission - December 13 @ 6 pm

 Board of Supervisors Meeting - December 14 @ 6 pm

 Zoning Hearing Board - December 27 @ 6 pm

 community situated between Harrisburg and York.
 Because of this prime